ARCCA/An-Introduction-to-Linux-Shell-Scripting/_episodes/04-arithmetic-and-arrays.md

 4
 </pre>

-Arithmetic operations are surrounded by the **$((       ))** construct.
+Arithmetic operations are surrounded by the **$((...))** construct.
 Notice that the result of this expression can be again stored in a variable.
 <pre style="color: silver; background: black;">
 $ MYVAR=$((1 + 3))
 $ echo $MYVAR
 4
 </pre>

-Without this construct Bash would treat `1 + 3` as a string and print it accordingly:
+Without this construct **Bash** would treat `1 + 3` as a string and print it
+accordingly:
 <pre style="color: silver; background: black;">
 $ echo 1 + 3
 1 + 3
 </pre>

 Consider the following script.
-Here we define two variables *X* and *Y* with integer values and proceed to use the construct **$((    ))** so that Bash understands that we want to treat the variables as numbers and wish to perform some simple mathematical operations.
+Here we define two variables *X* and *Y* with integer values and proceed to use the construct **$((...))** so that **Bash** understands that we want to treat the variables as numbers and wish to perform some simple mathematical operations.
 We store the result of these operations in a variable *RESULT* and use it in further arithmetic operations.
 ~~~
 #!/bin/bash
 # Assign two variables with integer values.
 X=7
 Y=12